 Personnel Training:

-Training Programs: Implementation of training programs to ensure that personnel at the receiving unit are adequately trained in the transferred processes.
+Training Programs: Implement training programs to ensure that personnel at the receiving unit are adequately trained in the transferred processes.

 Qualification: Qualification of personnel to perform specific roles in the manufacturing process.